 This style is great for people who want to diversify their workout routine and don’t want to get bored.

 While there are many benefits of Pilates and multiple different methods people can customize to their fitness level and goals, it’s important to take the time to understand how it will affect the body.
-People shouldn’t expect to get “bulky” using Pilates workouts, but they should expect improved strength, flexibility, and better posture.
+Personal training clients shouldn’t expect to get “bulky” using Pilates workouts, but they should expect improved strength, flexibility, and better posture.
 Whether it’s for advanced athletes or senior citizens in need of physical rehabilitation, Pilates can be customized to suit an individual’s fitness level.
 It’s an incredibly accessible fitness routine and can easily be done at home with little to no equipment.

 Whether you’re a professional athlete, trainer, or a beginner just starting your fitness journey, consider giving Pilates a try and move your body with confidence and grace!